userilyo/Orbital_Law365_Project/README.md

-# Orbital_witness
-Tech challenges given by Orbital Witness company
+# Short project Project for Orbital

 # Create a solution to extract data from a pdf file.

 ## 1. Setting the environment: